 - a drop in the levels of platelets in your body which can increase your risk of bruising, bleeding and nosebleeds

 - headaches and dizziness - tell your doctor or nurse if you have these symptoms

 - numbness and tingling in fingers and toes which can make it difficult doing up buttons

-- low levels of thyroid hormones that can make you feel tired and cold, high levels can cause other symptoms including heart palpitations
+- changes to the levels of thyroid hormones in your body - low levels can make you feel tired and cold, high levels can cause other symptoms including heart palpitations

 - high or low blood pressure